ProgrammerAL/required-auth.controller.analyzer/README.md

 - PAL3002
   - Both the Controller and one or more endpoints have an auth attribute.
 Modify the code so the attributes are over the Controller OR the individual endpoints.

+## Can we be strict?

+If you would instead like to force all endpoints to have an Auth attribute and not have any at the controller level, there is another Roslyn Analyzer hosted at: https://github.com/ProgrammerAL/required-auth.analyzer